 Blueberry Oatmeal & Maple Muffins

 If you have been following me for a while, you know that one of my favourite food guidelines is to “limit foods that make crumbs”.
 Whole foods in their whole format, as much as you possibly can, is truly the best way to go.
-If you can really follow this rule most of the time, having a crumb here and there is totally ok, so these Blueberry Oatmeal & Maple Muffins are for exactly those moments.
+If you can really follow this rule most of the time, having a crumb here and it is totally ok, so these blueberry, oatmeal and maple muffins are for exactly those moments.

-In order to make these muffins a Red’s Recommendation, I make a few small tweaks to ensure they were made with real food and free of refined sugars.
+In order to make these muffins a little healthier, I make a few small tweaks to ensure they were made with real food and free of refined sugars.
 Because it is maple syrup season in Ontario, I figured what better way to sweeten these muffins than with a Canadian classic and my persona favourite natural sweetener.

 There are different maple syrup grades, just as there are different types of sugar.
 Maple syrup is categorized according to its color, clarity, density and strength of flavor.
 Consumer maple syrup is considered grade A maple syrup, and is classified as the following:

 - Golden: The lightest version, with no less than 75% light transmission, with a delicate taste.

 - Amber: Slightly darker in colour, with between 50-75% light transmission, with a rich taste.